samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Weapons

-A magic weapon is typically a magical version of a weapon from the [Player’s Handbook](/sources/dnd/phb-2024).
+A magic weapon is typically a magical version of a weapon from the [Player's Handbook](/sources/dnd/phb-2024).
 Some magic weapons specify the type of weapon they are in their descriptions, such as a [Longsword](/equipment/4-longsword) or [Longbow](/equipment/37-longbow).
 If no weapon type is specified, you may choose the type or determine it randomly.

 ***Ammunition.*** If a magic weapon has the [Ammunition](/sources/dnd/free-rules/equipment#Ammunition) property, ammunition fired from it is considered magical for the purpose of any rule that cares whether a weapon is magical or not.